ProjectsGm2/Gm2-Wordpress-Suite/README.md

 The admin screen under **Gm2 → Abandoned Carts** displays a table of carts and their status—active or abandoned—showing the IP address, email, location, device, products, cart value, entry and exit URLs, browsing time, and revisit count.
+Opening a cart's activity log reveals a per-visit trail with the returning IP address, entry and exit pages, and timestamps for each session.
 Recovery emails are planned to be queued and processed by WP&nbsp;Cron via the `gm2_ac_process_queue` action, but this feature is currently disabled.